thomasn8/libft/libft_tests/README.md

 	-------------------------------------------------------------------------------

 III.
-What is does ?
+What does is do ?

 ==> test your makefile + clean (fclean) + compile (cc) + make the lib (ar) + link (.c.o) + executable (a.out)
 ==>	It will tell you how many errors it gets from your libft functions and where they are (in which function)